MiladArbabi/SynchroFlow/README.md

-# SynchroFlow: The Autonomous Commerce Operations Platform (v3.0)
+# SynchroFlow: The Autonomous Commerce Operations Platform (v5.0)

-SynchroFlow is the Autonomous Commerce Operations Platform for mid-market ($10M - $40M ARR) D2C brands, engineered to turn operations from a cost center into a core profit driver.
-We eliminate data fragmentation by creating a single source of operational truth, integrating platforms like Shopify, Amazon, Zendesk, and WMS.
-Our **Product-Led Growth (PLG)** model provides a frictionless, self-service experience, allowing brands to see tangible value with their own data in minutes.
+SynchroFlow is the Autonomous Commerce Operations Platform for D2C and emerging B2B e-commerce brands.
+It unifies data from platforms like Shopify, Amazon, Zendesk, and Faire into a single operational truth.
+Our **Product-Led Growth (PLG)** model offers a frictionless self-service experience with an instant sandbox and scoped trials, evolving from data visualization to AI-driven recommendations and ultimately to agentic automation.

 ## Current Project Status

-**Phase 1** (Core Architecture) is complete.
+**Phase 1** (Core Architecture & Data Pipeline) is complete.
 We are now in **Phase 2: PLG-Powered FinOps MVP**.
-The goal is to launch the self-service "FinOps Command Center" with a robust PLG funnel.
-Our current priority is building the worker process to consume and transform ingested data from our integration pipeline.
+The goal is to launch our Freemium tier and self-service funnel to acquire our first users.
+Our immediate priority is to build out the foundational UI/UX by integrating a professional design system.

 ## Key Achievements:

 * A full-stack, **five-service architecture** (Node.js API, C++ Core, Python AI, React UI, and a dedicated Node.js Integration Service).
-* A professional, unified development environment with a single command (`npm run dev`).
+* A professional, unified development environment (`npm run dev`) and testing framework (`npm test`).
-* A robust, automated, full-stack testing framework (`npm test`).
+* A complete, end-to-end **data ingestion and transformation pipeline** (Webhook -> Staging -> Message Queue -> API Worker -> Transformer).
-* **Completed the full-stack Data Mapping feature**, including a backend CRUD API and a frontend UI.
+* The foundational components for our **PLG onboarding funnel** (Sandbox Seeder, Scoped Trial Logic).

 ## Technical Architecture